MIDFIELDR/midfieldr/README.md

 observations (rows) per student with one observation per student per course per term.
 The `term` table also has multiple rows per student, with one observation per student per term.
-The `degree` table has one observation per student per degree and the `student` table has one observation per student.
+The `degree` table has one observation per student per degree and `student` has one observation per student.

-The data in ‘midfielddata’ are practice data, suitable for learning to work with Student Unit Records (SURs) generally.
+*Caveat.*   The data in ‘midfielddata’ are practice data, suitable for learning to work with Student Unit Records (SURs) generally.
 Unlike the MIDFIELD research database, the data tables in ‘midfielddata’ are not research data; they are not suitable for drawing inferences about program attributes or student experiences.

 ## Usage